aaronkyle/social-development/terms/social-indicator.md

 published: true
 ---
 --->
-A **social indicator** is a value measured when conducting systematic evaluateion of community life or when performance targets and auditing criteria.
+A **social indicator** is a value measured when conducting systematic evaluation of social issues or when defininng performance targets and auditing criteria.
 Social indicators are used in the analysis of a range of concerns such as those related to safety and healthiness of a person's living or work environment, quality of educational activities and facilities, infrastructure availability and integrity, capacity of governance, etc.

 <!--